A 3-Step Plan for Saving for a New Car

 My husband’s car is shot, and we cannot currently afford to get him into something else.
 How can we get by until we can afford something else and what can we do to save more toward a newer car?

-Add to that the fact that used car prices have increased 32% during the pandemic (source: ConsumerReports.com) and you can see how some people may find it tough to get into another vehicle.
+Add to that the fact that used car prices and interest rates are still high and you can see how some people may find it tough to get into another vehicle.

 Sounds like Brenda needs a plan if she hopes get into another vehicle sometime in the near future.
 That plan should contain three elements.